 Dean’s Student Advisory Council

-The Dean’s Student Advisory Council consists of students from all majors in all years and advises the dean of the College of Business on matters of student interest and concerns.
+The Dean’s Student Advisory Council consists of students from all business majors in all years and advises the dean of the College of Business on matters of student interest and concerns.
 The current members are: Eric Borsum, Tony Carlson, Sean Coykendall, Alicia Curto, Ethan Hausmann, Haley Jacobson, Aaron Kalbfleisch, Nick Lefebre, Kaitlyn Lemire, Kaitlyn Nelson, Alex Palmer, Andrew Piasecki, Rebekah Tadych, and Amber Warren.
 To become a member of the Council, fill out an application and bring it to Assistant Dean Jody Lindberg at 304B Cohodas.

 American Marketing Association (AMA)